-The template includes 23 default expense items that can be customized based on requirements.
+The template includes 23 default expense items which can be customized based on requirements.
 The default expense item descriptions can be edited in order to change the appropriate expense items and you can sort the expense item descriptions on the Assumptions sheet in alphabetical order after customizing the default list.
 The expense item descriptions and amounts on the cash flow forecast are automatically updated.

 Some expense items do however require special mention for the purpose of this template.
 If you are calculating a business valuation for a start-up business, some costs may be incurred in the first year but not in subsequent years.
-These start-up costs should be included in the list of expense items on the Assumptions sheet but the formulas that are used in order to calculate the expenses for subsequent years on the CashFlow sheet should be deleted and replaced by nil values.
+These start-up costs should be included in the list of expense items on the Assumptions sheet but the formulas which are used in order to calculate the expenses for subsequent years on the CashFlow sheet should be deleted and replaced by nil values.

 The working capital of a business consists of inventory, debtors and creditors balances.
 The movements in these balances form part of the operating cash flow of a business and are therefore included in the calculation of our annual cash flow projections.
 In order to calculate the movements in working capital, users therefore need to enter the estimated start-up balances (for existing businesses) and annual closing balances for each of the working capital account groups (inventory, debtors and creditors).
 Note that the estimated closing creditor balances need to be entered as negative values.

 We recommend applying an estimated "days" factor to the appropriate income statement items in order to calculate an accurate estimate of the appropriate working capital closing balances.
-For example, the closing inventory balance for each year can be calculated by dividing the cost of sales amount of the appropriate year by 365 and multiplying the result by the estimated days of inventory that is kept on hand.
+For example, the closing inventory balance for each year can be calculated by dividing the cost of sales amount of the appropriate year by 365 and multiplying the result by the estimated days of inventory kept on hand.

-Similarly, debtors closing balances can be calculated by dividing the turnover amount of the appropriate year by 365 and multiplying the result by the number of days' sales that is expected to be outstanding at the end of each year.
+Similarly, debtors closing balances can be calculated by dividing the turnover amount of the appropriate year by 365 and multiplying the result by the number of days' sales expected to be outstanding at the end of each year.
 Debtor trading terms and the ratio of cash and credit sales should also be considered in determining this estimate.

-All the forecasted acquisitions of property, plant & equipment (fixed assets) that do not form part of the initial business acquisition should be entered in row 41 on the Assumptions sheet.
+All the forecasted acquisitions of property, plant & equipment (fixed assets) which do not form part of the initial business acquisition should be entered in row 44 on the Assumptions sheet.
 It is also important to note that you should only include fixed assets with a useful life of more than one year in capital expenditure.
 Assets with a useful life of less than a year should be included in the Expenses section.

 All capital expenditure amounts should be entered as positive values - the amounts are automatically converted to negative values (cash outflows) on the CashFlow sheet.
-Note that it is the amounts that are forecasted to be spent in each year that should be included in the assumptions and not the closing balance of all fixed assets.
+Note that it is the amounts which are forecasted to be spent in each year that should be included in the assumptions and not the closing balance of all fixed assets.

 As we've mentioned before, depreciation should not be included as an expense item for the purpose of this template because it is not a cash expense.
 We do however recommend that the deterioration of the condition of fixed assets is considered when estimating the capital expenditure amounts, especially in years 4 and 5.